 Before you make any drastic decisions, you should first compare all the major carriers’ plans.
 Here are a few things to consider:

-- Network: It’s also important to consider what kind of coverage can you expect from the each carrier.
-Verizon and AT&T have the best coverage, though T-Mobile and Sprint aren’t far behind.
-T-Mobile and Sprint are known for shortcomings in rural areas, but excel in cities.
+- Network: It’s also important to consider what kind of coverage can you expect from each carrier.
+T-Mobile (which bought and absorbed Sprint in April 2020) isn’t far behind.
+T-Mobile is known for shortcomings in rural areas, but it tends to excel in cities. and have the best coverage, though

-- Phone selection: It’s nearly impossible to buy a phone from one carrier and take it to another (unless it’s an iPhone).
-AT&T has the largest selection of phones, though all four have the big-name devices from Samsung, Apple, LG, HTC, and others.
+- Phone selection: It can sometimes be difficult to buy a phone from one carrier and take it to another (unless it’s an iPhone).
+AT&T often has the largest selection of phones, though all four have the big-name devices from Samsung, Apple, LG, HTC, and others.

 Research phones and plans

 Do you need a large screen and a high-end camera?
-Do need the latest operating system?
-Decide what matters most.
+Do you need the latest operating system?
+Decide beforehand what matters most.
 Then, reference our best smartphones list to find which phone and carrier is best for you.
-Sprint, T-Mobile, and Verizon are now willing to pay your early-termination fee when you switch networks (check each provider’s website for details).
+T-Mobile and are now willing to pay your early termination fee or part of your remaining phone payment balance when you switch networks (check each provider’s website for details).
 Before switching, it’s always good to reread your current phone plan and compare it to your desired new plan.

 Now that two-year contract plans are dead, you’ll have to pick a monthly phone installment plan.
-Previously, when you had a two-year contract plan, you’d pay a one-time subsidized fee, and then the phone would be yours yours.
-For example, the iPhone 6S used to cost you a $200 down-payment on 2-year plans with AT&T and Verizon before contracts were fazed out.
-That’s $450 less than the non-contract price.
-Now, you don’t have that option if you switch.
+Previously, when you had a two-year contract plan, you’d pay a one-time subsidized fee, and then the phone would be all yours.
+For example, the iPhone used to cost you a $200 down-payment on two-year plans with AT&T and Verizon before contracts were phased out.
+That’s over $500 less than the non-contract price.
+Now, you don’t have that option if you get a new plan.

 Here’s how your new monthly payment plan will work: